 A pitched roof works well in any climate and is the most common roofing style.
 The general temperature will determine the exact roof pitch, with a lower pitch being best for temperate zones and steeper for areas that experience snowfall.

 The most common roofing material is asphalt shingles.
-Asphalt is the most versatile and works well in any roof pitch climate.
-Metal is rising in popularity as recycled options have improved in quality and can be cheaper than purchasing tiles.
+Asphalt is the most versatile and works well in for any roof pitch in any climate.
+Metal is rising in popularity as recycled options have improved in quality and can be cheaper than tiles.
 However, if your area is prone to hail, avoid installing a metal roof as denting will occur.

 Cold, Snowy Winters